SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 highly skilled Mareens have learned to maintain and operate banks ofslaveemachines, which are assemblylinenstyle manu- facturing devices operated directly by a Mareen.
-Mareen military assaultvehicles are typically called“mechas” by other races.
+Mareen military assaultvehicles are typically called"mechas” by other races.
 These mechas are giant-«sized, semiehumanoide shaped robots that serve as mobile gun platforms.
 Exoskeleton: limited life support; +21) to lifiting and raw